 Once the estrogen levels have risen enough, it indicates to the body that the follicle and egg have finished developing, and the brain releases a sudden surge of luteinizing hormone (LH).
 This LH surge triggers ovulation and ruptures the follicle which causes the mature egg to be released.
-It is at this point, that your ovulation symptoms usually begin.
+It is at this point, that your ovulation symptoms, such as ovulation bleeding & spotting, usually begin.

 Why Should You Track Your LH Levels?

 Now we understand the role of the Luteinizing hormone, you might be wondering, why should I track my LH levels?